sontv1003/best-picture/trunk/wp-content/plugins/wp-socializer/readme.txt

 WP Socializer is an advanced plugin for inserting all kinds of Social bookmarking & sharing buttons.
 It has super cool features to insert the buttons into posts, sidebar.
 It also has Floating sharebar.

 [Check out the **LIVE DEMO** of the plugin](http://www.aakashweb.com/demos/wp-socializer/)

+[ Note: v2.4.9.8 is a recommended update which fixes various issues.
+Please update to it for perfect working ]

+= New features and bug fixes in v2.4.9.8 =

+* (NEW) Social button site (**VKontakte**) (now contains 108 social bookmarking buttons)
+* Sharethis code fix.
+* Sharethis twitter handle fix.
+* Pinterest alignment fix.
+* Social buttons url encoding fix.
+* Facebook button code updated (support for share button).
+* (NEW) Facebook like button for different languages.
+* Google plus button code updated

 = Notable features =